AstraaDev/Discord-All-Tools-In-One/README.md

 ```

 ## Additional Informations
+General Category:
-- Find the output files in the "temp" folder.
+  - Find your output files in the "temp" folder.
+  - If you find any malfunction, contact me on Discord: Astraa#4589.

+Script Category:
+    - For the operation of the RAT Tool, please refer to the creator's page.
+    - For the operation of the VideoCrash Maker, please refer to this page.

 ## Example
 ![home.png](https://cdn.discordapp.com/attachments/778283706388709376/883048993691688980/unknown.png)